emarsden/pgmacs/README.md

 ## Supported platforms

 **Emacs version**: PGmacs requires Emacs version 29.
-It has also been tested on the pre-release v30.
+It is tested mostly on Emacs 30.1 and 29.4.
 It has mostly been tested on Linux, but should work as expected on Microsoft Windows and MacOS.
 It works both in graphical mode and in the terminal.

 **PostgreSQL version**: PGmacs is primarily tested with PostgreSQL versions 17.4 and 16.4, but should work with any PostgreSQL version supported by the `pg-el` library that it uses to communicate